AdguardTeam/KnowledgeBaseDNS/docs/dns-client/overview.md

 Option `-v` enables the verbose log output.

+### Version {#opts-version}

+Option `--version` makes AdGuard DNS Client print out the version of the `AdGuardDNSClient` executable to standard output and exit with a success status-code.

 ## Configuration {#conf}

 ### File {#conf-file}

-The YAML configuration file is described in the [`configuration.md`] file, and there is also a sample configuration file `config.dist.yaml`.
-Some configuration parameters can also be overridden using the environment, see [`environment.md`].
+The YAML configuration file is described in [its own article][conf], and there is also a sample configuration file `config.dist.yaml`.
+Some configuration parameters can also be overridden using the [environment][env].

-[`configuration.md`]: configuration.md
+[conf]: configuration.md
-[`environment.md`]:   environment.md
+[env]:  environment.md

 ## Exit codes {#exit-codes}

-There are a few different error codes that may appear under different error conditions:
+There are a few different exit codes that may appear under different error conditions:

 - `0`: Successfully finished and exited, no errors.

-- `1`: Internal error, most probably misconfiguration.
+- `1`: Internal error, most likely a misconfiguration.

-- `2`: Bad command-line argument or its value.
+- `2`: Bad command-line argument or value.